Badgerati/Pode/docs/OpenApi/OASpec3_0_3.md

-# OpenAPI Specification with Pode
+# OpenAPI Specification and Pode

 #### OpenAPI Version 3.0.3 and Pode 2.10.0